catlinman/neko-config/base16-shell/README.md

 ## Installation ##

-To install the configuration simply source the *setup.sh* file.
+To install the configuration with the base repository simply source the *setup.sh* file.

     $ source setup.sh

 Alternatively you can copy the *base16-neko.sh* file to your base16 installation directory.
 You will additionally have to alias the file as specified in the setup.

+Once either of these steps have been done you can simply run the `base16_neko` command which will load the theme.